 When it comes to reaching new audiences for your race, it’s really hard to think of any place that delivers better value for your time and capital than Facebook.
-More people turn to Facebook to discover new races than any other online or offline resource.
+And you seem to agree as more organisers maintain a presence on Facebook that any other social media platform (source: 2018 Online Marketing Survey).

 In this feature we look at one very specific Facebook marketing strategy for growing your registrations.
 We discuss why this strategy works and what races it is best suited for.
 Then we walk you through the setup of your Facebook campaign step by step.